Tilted Gate Earthquake (?) - Iron IIB-C

 Austin et al. (2000) and others

-proposed that the tilted wall in the
+argued that a tilted wall in the

 Casemate Gate